GaroBal/top-x-values/README.md

 ### Running the Application

+1. Generate the dataset that will be used by the application:
+    ```sh
+    python3 data_script.py
+    ```

-1. To run the application, use the following command:
+2. To run the application, use the following command:
     ```sh
     python3 main.py
     ```